exzenter/wpLogoCollision/readme.txt

 * Easy configuration through WordPress admin settings
 * Powered by GSAP (GreenSock Animation Platform) for smooth, performant animations

+**Pro Features:**

+* Multiple Instances - Create up to 10 instances to animate different elements with separate settings.
+Each instance can have its own logo selector, effect, animation settings, and page filtering rules.
+[Pro Feature]
+* Element Effect Mappings - Map specific elements to different effects.
+When the logo collides with these elements, the mapped effect will be used instead of the global default.
+Perfect for applying different effects to different sections of your page (e.g., scale for hero section, blur for portfolio, rotation for testimonials).
+[Pro Feature]
+* Page Filtering - Control where the plugin runs with advanced filtering options.
+Include or exclude specific post types, all pages, all posts, or individual items.
+Choose between include mode (run only on selected pages) or exclude mode (run everywhere except selected pages).
+[Pro Feature]

 == Installation ==

 1. Upload the `logo-collision` folder to the `/wp-content/plugins/` directory